Tutorial | Tune the model (ML Practitioner part 3)¶

 How do we know, however, if this model to predict high revenue customers is biased?
 Is it performing similarly for male and female customers, for example?

-In Hands-On: Explain Your Model, we’ll spend more time trying to understand and interpret the model’s predictions.
+In the tutorial on explaining models, we’ll spend more time trying to understand and interpret the model’s predictions.